QuTech-Delft/cQASM-spec/docs/language-specification/structure/identifiers.md

         ```
         1q	   // first character cannot be a digit
-        +q     // the underscore '_' is only permissible special character
+        +q     // the underscore '_' is the only permissible special character
         qubit  // 'qubit' is a reserved keyword
         ```